thrushlang/.github/profile/README.md

 - Unified, Lightweight Compiler: A robust, all-in-one compiler designed for simplicity and ease of use.
 - C-Like Simplicity: Lightweight syntax inspired by C, making it approachable yet powerful.
 - Minimal Runtime Overhead

+## State

+- The Thrush Compiler ``thrushc``: The Thrush Compiler is still in active development.
+We're currently focused on building out its complex layer of low-level instructions and developing a robust linter.
+- The Thrush Package Manager ``thorium``: The package manager has already begun development but is not yet complete.

+> [!NOTE]
+> If you want to accelerate the speed of language development, please consider **donating** to the creator or joining us and carrying out the language.

+## Documentation

+The documentation isn't ready yet, as the language is still in deep development.
+You can see the speculative syntax at https://github.com/thrushlang/syntax.

 ## Example - Fibonacci sequence